Licensed Tourism Accommodations

 Monthly Occupancy Reporting

 You are required to report occupancy to Tourism PEI by the 10th day following the end of each month of operations.
-Tourism PEI staff can set you up to fill out your occupancy report online.
+Once you have attained your Tourism Establishment Licence, you can report occupancy online via Operator Self-serve.

 What is the purpose of licensing PEI tourism establishments?